xenondevs/Docs/docs/nova/addon/addon.yml.md

 # addon.yml
+Now that you've created your project, let's start by creating your addon.yml file.
 The addon.yml is used to provide information about your addon to Nova.
-It is required for all addons.
-Options marked with a * are required.
+It is required for all addons. **Options marked with a * are required.**

 ## id*